About 'Walking the Islands...'

 The walks begin and end at accessible places, often the main port on each island, and on some we include road access symbols, enabling you to walk sections if you prefer.

-In most cases, we've included GPS waypoints and in some packs we include matching KMZ files that can be read in Google Earth or you may prefer to convert them into a format for your navigation device.
+In most cases, we've included waypoints (GPS or what3words) and in most packs we include matching KMZ files that can be read in Google Earth or you may prefer to convert them into a format for your navigation device.
 Just look for the logo on the contents list

 How can I follow a walk?